GitterDoneScott/AIPrompts/workout creator.md

     - Crucial: Explicitly list the Rest amount immediately following every single exercise.
        - For exercises inside a super-set, explicitly state "0 seconds" or "transition immediately" between the first and second exercise.
        - List the full rest period only after the final exercise of the super-set is complete.
+       - Include a brief description on how to breath during the exercise.
 -	Create a section for the cooldown activities called COOLDOWN
 -   Ensure the PROGRESSION section explains a systematic method for advancing
 -	Create a section for nutritional concerns called NUTRITION